Heading up to the Arizona Science Center for the day? You've come to the right place!

 The Arizona Science Center is (mostly) indoors with heating in the winter and air-conditioning in the summer.

-There are four restrooms total in Arizona Science Center.
+There are four restrooms inside Arizona Science Center.
 Three are on the first floor: one between the membership check-in desk and the gift shop, one behind the Daniel Cracchiolo Demonstration Stage, and one in the easternmost area of the All About Me gallery.
 The last restroom is on the third floor inside the Forces of Nature gallery.

 CREATE at Arizona Science Center has one main restroom location in the lobby, approximately 20 feet from the CREATE information desk.